alexdmoss/alexos.dev/content/about.md

 date: 2019-02-23T15:28:51Z
 author: "@alexdmoss"
 description: "A little bit of info about me, and this website"
+tags:
+- About
+- mosstech
+- Alex
+- Moss
 ---

 Welcome to the page about me.
 If you've arrived here, I'm going to go ahead and assume that you are interested in at least one of the following things!